opulo-inc/docs/content/en/semi-assembly/assembling-frame/_index.md

   Assembling the Frame
 ---

-In this step, we'll assemble the main frame of the machine.
+In this step, you will assemble the main frame of the machine.

 1. Remove the left and right leg assemblies from the second tray.
 {{< container-image path="remove-left-legs.JPG" alt="" >}}